AzayakaHoshi/WarThunder-Datamine-With-working-code/README.md

 or you can join [Avarik's server](https://discord.gg/H2SRCxtTGg) and request the CDK enjoyer role and ask more specific stuff there.
 My discord name is Shinoa or Azayaka

+If you have any problems or questions please create a [issue](https://github.com/War-Thunder-Player-Union/WarThunder-Datamine-With-working-code/issues) and we will try our best to help.

+Wiki is currently in work for complete CDK Tutorials you can also give us suggestions in the Issues tab.

 Thanks to [@Avarik](https://www.youtube.com/channel/UCYGXjAdKYsAXnkt3VDl7PSw) and [@gszabi99](https://github.com/gszabi99/War-Thunder-Datamine)